BoogieDiscord/BoogiePublicInfo/privacy-policy.md

 **4. Data Retention**

-- **Guild Information:** Boogie retains Guild IDs and Guild settings for as long as necessary to provide optimal service.
+- **Guild Information:** Boogie retains Guild IDs and Guild settings for as long as necessary to provide optimal service (can be deleted if the bot was kicked (after a week of the kick) )

 - **Personal Playlists:** User data associated with personal playlists is retained as long as the playlist is active.
 If a user deletes their personal playlist, the associated data will be permanently removed.